-- 1. 'Good hardware quality', which can be measured by static and dynamic hardware tests, by 'parts per million (PPM) failure rates in the operational area' and, moreover, by 'conformance to specifications'. - 2.
+- 1. 'Good hardware quality', which can be measured by static and dynamic hardware tests, by a 'robust design', by 'parts per million (PPM) failure rates' and, moreover, by 'conformance to specifications'. - 2.
 'Planning compliance', which is represented by the indicators 'conformance to specifications', 'achievement of milestones', 'compliance with the planned development budget as well as the product target costs' and the 'correctness of resource estimation' for a development project. - 3.
-'Acquisition rate': Since hardware developers have direct contact to their customers, the increase of hardware projects is viewed as another success factor of an hardware developer's work. - 4.
-'Quality of interaction with the relevant stakeholders', which refers to 'communication and cooperation behaviour with all internal interfaces as well as with different customers', a 'low escalation rate within the organisation' and the 'appropriate broaching of topics towards different stakeholders'. - 5.
-'Innovation behaviour', which is indicated by the development of 'competitive solutions for the future' in regard to critical topics, such as 'power dissipation concepts' and 'electromagnetic compatibility'. - 6.
-'Personal skill development', which refers to an 'enhancement in the appreciation of the whole circuit system' beyond the particular task as well as to the 'development of know-how as to specific topics'. - 7.
-'Compliance with organisational standards', which refers to the observance of development processes which control the cooperation of the different specialists in hardware development.
+'Acquisition rate': Since hardware developers have direct contact with their customers, the increase of hardware projects is viewed as another success factor of a hardware developer's work. - 4.
+'Quality of interaction with the relevant stakeholders', which refers to 'communication and cooperation behaviour with all internal interfaces as well as with different customers', a 'low escalation rate within the organisation', the 'appropriate broaching of topics towards different stakeholders' and, again, 'professional behaviour'. - 5.
+Innovation behaviour, which is indicated by the development of 'competitive solutions for the future' in regard to critical topics such as 'power dissipation concepts' and 'electromagnetic compatibility', and by the number and quality of improvement initiatives. - 6.
+'Personal skill development', which refers to an 'enhancement in the appreciation of the whole circuit system' beyond the particular task as well as to the 'development of know-how on specific topics'. - 7.
+'Compliance with work standards', which refers to the observance of development processes which control the cooperation of the different specialists in hardware development.